|

 Rochester General Hospital's 'Health Cares.'

-We are sharing this information as potentially
+Disclaimer: We are sharing this information as potentially life-saving

-life-saving advice; however, neither this nor any other
+advice; however, neither this nor any other

 method or procedure for dealing with a medical crisis